 The PEST analysis has proven to be a flexible and easy to understand tool in the context of strategic planning.
-Like with all tools, the real value of the PEST analysis depends on the way it is used.
-Hence, the following article not only describes the content of this tool, it also provides advise for its practical application and interpretation.
+As with any other tool, the real value of the PEST analysis depends on the way it is used.
+Hence, the following article not only describes the content of this tool, it also provides advice for its practical application and interpretation.

 The PEST or PESTLE is a useful starting point for the analysis of an organizations external environment and the forces at work there.

 PESTLE stands for political, economical, socio-cultural, technological, legal and ecological factors.
 There are different opinions in literature about the inclusion of legal and ecological factors.
 Their importance differs from industry to industry.
 In case such factors are of high relevance to an industry, they should be analyzed in the L and E section.
 In industries that are less influenced by legal and ecological factors, they could be allocated to the other categories, e.g. legislation as a political factor or ecological awareness as a socio-cultural factor.